nihal-kabir/Tri-Nation-COVID-19-Vaccination-Forecasting/README.md

 ## Contributing

 Contributions and issue reports are welcome!
 Please fork the repo, make your changes, and submit a pull request.

-This project is licensed under the MIT License — see [LICENSE](LICENSE) for details.